 Computers are wonderful tools, but they cannot replace books.
 Reading stimulates the imagination and encourages creative thinking.

 So read with your children.
-Discuss a book or an article in the car, while walking to school, and at the dinner table.
+Discuss a book or an article in the car, while walking, and at the dinner table.

 Turn reading into a pleasant event by taking children to libraries and bookstores once a week.